daylook/algorithms/README.md

 # Go Algorithms
 Algorithm solutions and samples in Go.
+Note: This is an uner development personal project for educational use and shouldn't be used for any production purposes.

 Most of algorthim questions are from https://www.geeksforgeeks.org/ and etc. Algorithms are mainy grouped as:

 1. Brute Force